Cosmic structure from the path integral of classical mechanics and its comparison to standard perturbation theory: Application to cosmology

 For the initial conditions~\ref{sec:old_ICs}, this equation can only be solved numerically~\cite{Lilow2019}.
 However, for the initial conditions~\ref{sec:new_ICs}, an analytical solution~\eqref{eq:Laplace_solution} can be obtained using Laplace transformations.
 It reads

 By~\eqref{eq:def_resummed_propagator}, the tree-level propagator is

-The power spectra of the density contrast and the momentum density (which is equal to the velocity field in the linear approximation) are exactly those of linear SPT.
+The power spectra of the density contrast and the momentum density (which is equal to the velocity field in the linear approximation) are exactly those of linear SPT with growing-mode initial conditions.
 In Fig.~\ref{fig:tree_level}, we show the tree-level density and momentum-divergence power spectra for both sets of initial conditions.

 On large and intermediate scales, the tree-level spectra agree with each other.
 On very small scales, $k\gtrsim 50\,h\,\unit{Mpc^{-1}}$, however, the spectra are damped for the initial conditions from~\ref{sec:old_ICs}, until they reach the amplitude of the freely evolved spectra.
 This is consistent with the findings of~\cite{Lilow2019,Kozlikin2021}.
 However, since the underlying dynamics are identical in both cases, this effect can be completely attributed to the method of sampling the initial conditions.
-In fact, the damping is a consequence of the exponential in~\eqref{eq:N_particle_old}, which is in turn rooted in the inconsistent linearization in the initial fields.
-In fact, spurious mode-coupling terms caused by the aforementioned inconsistency can already be seen in the freely evolved momentum power spectra.
+In fact, the damping is a consequence of the exponential in~\eqref{eq:N_particle_old}, which is in turn rooted in the inconsistent linearization in the initial fields and has the effect of an artificial velocity dispersion.
+Spurious mode-coupling terms caused by the aforementioned inconsistency can already be seen in the freely evolved momentum power spectra.
 This not only includes the small quadratic corrections discussed for~\eqref{eq:initial_momenta_old}, but also contributions which grow with time.
-Usually, one would expect small deviations in the initial conditions to become negligible at late-enough times.
-This corresponds to the well-known phenomenon of transients in $N$-body simulations~\cite{Scoccimarro1998a,Crocce2006a}.
-However, the free evolution is treated in an exact manner in RKFT, but gravitational interactions are only included perturbatively.
-For that reason, even seemingly subdominant inaccuracies in the initial conditions can lead to non-vanishing effects at any finite perturbative order.
-The newly proposed initial conditions from Section~\ref{sec:new_ICs}, on the other hand, single out the growing mode that we are actually interested in.
+The aforementioned effects are distinct from decaying contributions generated by small deviations in the initial conditions that are also known as transients~\cite{Scoccimarro1998a,Crocce2006a}, as both sampling methods single out the growing modes.
+Whereas the free evolution is treated in an exact manner in RKFT, gravitational interactions are only included perturbatively.
+For that reason, even seemingly subdominant inaccuracies in the initial conditions can lead to nonvanishing effects at any finite perturbative order.

 Having demonstrated that the tree-level results of RKFT agree with SPT when consistent initial conditions are chosen, we direct our attention to the first loop order in the following, restricting to the newly proposed sampling method.